ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 3. An outbound adapter for obtaining required information stored in the database
 4. Another outbound adapter, an event publisher, to issue notification events

-The body text used for notifications will be stored in code rather than configuration, allowing for tighter control over public-facing content.
+The body text used for notifications will be stored in templates that are part of the code in the git repository rather than configuration, allowing for tighter control over public-facing content.
 While configuration is more readily changed, it is crucial that changes to user notifications are reviewed and the changes documented via version control.